omarkawach/COVID-BIM/README.md

 ## TODO

+Look into flags for WebGL errors

 Fix the issue where this branch only works on MacOS

 Save ```state_change.csv``` to ```public/data``` automatically after running Python script?

+## Things to change

+Is there any way to stop the sprites from changing sizes when zooming in?
+- Maybe pass a size parameter in the shader?

+The filepath for the csv being read

+and how the cells are counted based on time steps

+and how long to spend reading each time step...might need to skip a few files so it looks less jittery

+stop looking for CSVs when you kill the app

 ## Getting Started